BOND: Benchmarking Unsupervised Outlier Node Detection on Static Attributed Graphs: BOND

-\textbf{Efficiency and scalability measures}.
-Another important aspect of graph-based algorithms is their high time and space complexity \cite{ding2021vq,jia2020improving}, which imposes additional challenges for large, high-dimensional datasets on hardware like GPUs with limited memory (e.g., often facing the issue of out of memory).
-Therefore, we propose to measure (1) wall-clock time as an efficiency measure and (2) GPU memory consumption as a scalability measure.
-We provide more details in Appx. \ref{appdx-metrics}
+\textbf{Efficiency measures in time and space}.
+Another important aspect of graph-based algorithms is their high time and space complexity \cite{ding2021vq,jia2020improving}, which imposes additional challenges for large, high-dimensional datasets on hardware like GPUs with limited memory (e.g., out-of-memory errors).
+Therefore, we measure efficiency in time and space respectively, we use (1) wall-clock time and (2) GPU memory consumption.
+We provide more details in Appx.~\ref{appdx-metrics}.